Skip to main content

 Generating and viewing Artillery test reports

-Artillery can output a JSON file with additional details from the load test and use it to generate a self-contained HTML report.
+Artillery can output a JSON file with additional details from the load test and use it to generate a self-contained HTML report (opens in a new tab).

 First, your workflow needs to create a directory to place the test reports.
 Next, you can generate a JSON report when executing the Artillery load test.
 You can then use the report command to generate the HTML report from the JSON file.
 Finally, you'll need to store the files as artifacts to access the reports upon completion of the workflow.